electric-sql/pglite/docs/docs/api.md

 `.unlisten(channel: string, callback?: (payload: string) => void): Promise<void>`

 Unsubscribe from the channel.
-If a callback is provided it removes only that callback from the subscription, when no callback is provided is unsubscribes all callbacks for the channel.
+If a callback is provided it removes only that callback from the subscription.
+When no callback is provided, it unsubscribes all callbacks for the channel.

 ### onNotification